JuliaAstro/LombScargle.jl/docs/index.rst

 ``LombScargle.Bootstrap`` object.

-You can also pass to :func:`LombScargle.bootstrap` a pre-computed ``LombScargle.PeriodogramPlan`` as second argument.
+You can also pass to :func:`LombScargle.bootstrap` a pre-computed ``LombScargle.PeriodogramPlan`` as second argument (this method takes no other argument nor keyword).
 In this way you will be sure to use exactly the same options you used before for computing the periodogram with the same periodogram plan.

 The false-alarm probability and its inverse can be calculated with :func:`fap` and :func:`fapinv` functions respectively.
 Their syntax is the same as the